KruszJake/Quick-Cart/docs/ABTEST.md

 **Expected Outcome:**
 If users receiving notifications show higher retention and DAU than those not receiving notifications, it will indicate that notifications positively influence user engagement.

+4. A/B Test Name: Profile Picture Upload vs Default Avatar User Story Number: US5
+Metrics:

+Adoption: Percentage of users who complete their profile setup

+Engagement: Number of profile visits per session

+Satisfaction: User feedback on customization and personalization experience

+Hypothesis:
+We believe that allowing users to upload their own profile picture, instead of using a default avatar, will increase adoption and engagement by making the app feel more personalized.
+Custom profile pictures help users feel more connected to their account, potentially leading to more interaction with profile features.

+Problem & Impact:
+Currently, all users are assigned a default avatar during onboarding, which may make the app feel generic or impersonal.
+If users are given the option to upload a photo, we believe they’ll be more likely to complete their profile setup and revisit or interact with profile-related features.
+This could improve overall user engagement and satisfaction with the app’s personalization features.

+Experiment Setup:
+Audience: 50% of users will remain with the default avatar (Control group), and 50% will be given the ability to upload a custom profile image during onboarding (Variation group).

+Tracking:

+profile_completed: Tracks whether the user finishes setting up their profile

+profile_views: Tracks how many times users open the profile screen

+user_feedback: Collects user feedback on the customization options

+Variations:

+Control: Users are only provided with a default avatar

+Variation: Users are given the option to upload and crop a profile image during the setup process

+Expected Outcome:
+If users in the variation group show higher profile completion rates and increased visits to their profile screen, and provide more positive feedback, this would suggest that customizable avatars lead to a better user experience.
+If successful, we’ll roll out the image upload feature to all users and consider further customization options.